Weight Loss– The Untold Truth About Rapid Weight Loss?

 The entire process boils down to the basal metabolic rate (BMR), which refers to the number of calories your body needs in 24 hours to maintain basic functions, such as breathing, digestion, and pumping blood.

 BMR is subject to several factors that could either boost it or slow it down.
 These factors include age, gender, body type, height, weight, lean muscle mass, degree of physical activity, diet, and genetics.

 Based on several studies, researchers found that rapid weight loss mediated by caloric deficit may lead to a 23% decrease in the number of calories burnt.

 Scientists identified two primary reasons for slowed down BMR during a very low-calorie diet:

 Muscle atrophy– as just mentioned, BMR is subject to your lean muscle mass.
 Consequently, muscle atrophy inadvertently leads to slower BMR.

 Hormonal regulation– the main hormone that stimulates metabolism in the body is the thyroid hormone.
-Rapid weight loss mildly decreases the amount of circulating thyroid hormone (e.g., T3, T4), slowing down BMR.
+Rapid weight loss mildly decreases circulating thyroid hormone (e.g., T3, T4), slowing down BMR.

-Note that the drop in metabolism often persists after your finished dieting.
+Note that the drop in metabolism often persists after you finished dieting.